adrianchifor/run-marathon/README.md

     - roles/compute.viewer   # these get attached to the service account of the service
   links:
     - service2               # allow invocation through IAM, also injects SERVICE2_URL into env
+  cron:                      # invokes your service on a schedule using a Cloud Scheduler job
+    schedule: "0 * * * *"
+    path: /                  # default /
+    http-method: post        # default post

 service2:
   dir: apps/service2